Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Subset SSD

 \subsection{Motivation and overview}

-In the work discussed in Section~\ref{sec2} above a common context was to have a single set of financial assets and to seek a portfolio chosen from these assets that, in a SSD sense, outperforms (if possible) in terms of the return achieved the return from an associated index.
+In the literature survey above a common context was to have a single set of financial assets and to seek a portfolio chosen from these assets that, in a SSD sense, outperforms (if possible) in terms of the return achieved the return from an associated index.
 In other words a univariate second-order stochastic dominance approach.

 In subset SSD we generalise this approach to the case where it is possible to subdivide the entire set of assets into individual subsets, each with differing characteristics.
 In other words a multivariate second-order stochastic dominance approach.